Moesif/moesif-developer-portal/README.md

 A last step you can do is also do the [**Meter Test**](https://www.moesif.com/docs/metered-billing/testing-billing-meters/) to ensure that all parts of the billing meter setup are working correctly.

-Depends on how you deploy the my-dev-portal-api, weather you decides to use API gateway or not, you will want to make sure these
+Depends on how you deploy the `my-dev-portal-api`, weather you decides to use API gateway or not, you will want to make sure these
-APIs are protected also so that they can only be called by my-dev-portal UI.
+APIs are protected so that they can only be called by `my-dev-portal` UI.

 With all parts of the ecosystem working properly, the Moesif Developer Portal can be released to your users!